mamian/mspringboot/readme.md

 + From terminal

-	Go on the project's root folder, then type:
+	`Go on the project's root folder`, then type:

     	$ mvn spring-boot:run